The Druk Path - Bhutan's Classic Short Trek

 Is this holiday for you?

 Trekking conditions on this short trek are nowhere difficult, since we are following a route which was formerly an important link between Paro and Thimpu and which has been used for generations by pack-animals.
-The altitude attained on the trip is not extreme and the passes that we cross should not be snow covered at the time of our departures (except possibly during the X-mas departure).
+The altitude attained on the trip is not extreme and the passes that we cross should not be snow covered at the time of our departures.
 This route presents a great variety of landscape type; ranging from terraced farmland, through some of the finest mixed forest in the world, to open, alpine pastureland and scenic mountain passes.
 This is a short trek, at relatively low altitude and it is not very sustained.
-For this reason we have given it the EASY grade.
-It should be noted however that trekking at even moderately high altitudes is more demanding than the equivalent terrain at lower elevations.
+However, it should be noted that trekking at even moderately high altitudes is more demanding than the equivalent terrain at lower elevations.